Privacy Policy

 Who we are

-Practitioners at Hands on Care Osteopathic Practice diagnose and treat health conditions.
+Hands on Care Osteopathic Practice diagnose and treat health conditions.
 Treatments are carried out in accordance with the Institute of Osteopathy’s patient charter http://www.iosteopathy.org/osteopathy/the-patient-charter/.
 The practice also offers medical acupuncture.

 Information Held

-The following information is collected: Patient name, address, date of birth, email address, phone numbers, GP details, past medical history, family medical history and case history about the presenting complaint for which the person is attending the clinic.
+Patients: Name, address, date of birth, email address, phone numbers, emergency contact details, GP details, past medical history, family medical history and case history about the presenting complaint for which the person is attending the clinic.
 Information collected is sufficient for the purpose of making informed clinical decisions and to make appointments as well as to provide post treatment advice and exercise plans.
 You can, of course, refuse to provide the information, but if you were to do that we would not be able to provide treatment.

 Data Collection